By: Dr. Benjamin Heuston, Waterford.org President & CEO

 The Waterford UPSTART usage model of just 15 minutes per day falls well within the American Academy of Pediatricians (AAP) recommendations of no more than one hour of screen time per day for the age group.

-Moreover, according to the AAP, screen time in low-income families tends to be higher (hours per day), and lower in terms of quality and educational focus.
+Moreover, according to the AAP, screen time in under-resourced families tends to be higher (hours per day), and lower in terms of quality and educational focus.
 This reality makes the Waterford UPSTART family engagement model especially important, as it educates, coaches, and encourages parents to limit and focus screen time on educational and prosocial content and to be actively involved in their children’s learning.

 A Duty to Serve Children & Families